mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 ### We currently support hiring in the following countries/regions:

-* Canada, Finland, Georgia, Germany, India, Philippines, South Africa, Turkey, United Kingdom, United States
+* Canada, Finland, Georgia, Germany, Philippines, South Africa, Turkey, United Kingdom, United States

 We are constantly working towards adding more countries/regions to this list, but it takes a lot of time and resources.
 This list will be updated as we are able to hire in additional countries/regions.